KULeuven-COSIC/CryptoNightHaven-FPGA-miner/README.md

 - `cycle_counter`: the number of clock ticks between `start` and `exit`
 - `latency`: the number of clock ticks between `start` to first `cn_output`
 - `m0{x}_axi_{r,w}_counter`: ammount of axi transactions handled:
-  - `m00_axi_w_counter `for explode, writing the scratch pad data to memory. write-only in bursts
+  - `m00_axi_w_counter`for explode, writing the scratch pad data to memory. write-only in bursts
   - `m01_axi_w_counter` and `m01_axi_r_counter` for shuffle operations. one beat (not burst) read and write operations.
   - `m02_axi_2_counter` for implode, reading the final state of the scratch pad memory. read-only in bursts.

+## XMRig Miner Integration

+We provide a [host-side patch](./src/xmrig/xilinx_adoption.patch) to [XMRig](https://github.com/xmrig/xmrig), an open-source cross platform miner that supports CryptoNight Haven.
+This patch is designed to integrate the RTL kernel directly into the host-side miner using XRT APIs.

+:warning: This patch is designed to give a general idea of the steps required to integrate the FPGA miner.
+As miner the miner is not functional yet, the host-side interface is not finalized and the adoption patch is currently untested.

 ## Additional Information: Project Structure

 - `build`: contains the `.xo` and `.xclbin` files as well as all the files from compiling and synthesizing the design.
 Vivado makes a tmp project while packaging, it is useful to keep this for debugging purposes.
 - `common`: include files
 - `package`: contains the config files for `v++`.
   - `cfg/*.cfg`: connect kernels to each other and to memory.
   - `scripts/package.tcl`: packaging script
   - `config.mk` : makefile configurations
 - `run`: contains simulation/emulation results and the compiled host application.
 - `src`: contains source files for the host, the rtl kernels, as well as tcl scripts for packaging them.